 There are a few legal points to outline to create a valid and legal will.

 - Read through your will carefully to ensure that everything in there reflects your wishes.
-If you have got your Islamic will with us, we are always open to enquiries and will be happy to help if there is something you are not sure about.
+If you have made your Islamic will with us, we are always open to enquiries and will be happy to help if there is something you are not sure about.

 - If you are reaching an age where your memory, mental health or decision-making may be called into question, it is best to leave no room for doubt regarding your capability or intention in making your will.
 Make sure that you confirm with your witnesses that you understand the contents of the will and are freely entering into it without external influence.